Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 Strengths can broadly be split into two different categories: photography strengths and business strengths.

-Photography strengths are your technical abilities such as set design, location scouting, creative direction, lighting, or professional software.
+Photography strengths are your technical abilities that create your amazing photos, such as set design and overall studio space design, location scouting, creative direction, lighting, or professional software.

-Your business plan doesn’t have to be the most detailed analysis ever but it should show an understanding of your business structure.
-Even if you’re only a small business, every business owner needs to plan how to make money.
+Your plan doesn’t have to be the most detailed analysis of your photography business, but it should show an understanding of your business structure and act as your photography business roadmap for the future.

 How will you sell your photos?

-One way to do this is to take stock photos .
-However, many photographers also sell prints of their work through their website or social media (we will cover that later)
+One way to do this is to take stock photos and sell them to stock photo sites.
+However, many photography businesses also sell prints of their work through their website or social media (we will cover that later).

 Here are some of the most popular websites to sell stock photos online:

-You may want to include your specific field in your name.
+You may want to include your specific field or niche in your name.
 For example, Jane Doe Wedding Photography would be a good choice for your business and your business cards.

 Create a pricing plan